wtfloltk/perfect_dark_ctr/README.md

 Currently only `i686-linux` and `i686-windows` are supported, using `gcc -m32` and `i686-w64-mingw32-gcc` as compilers, respectively.
 Alternate compilers can be specified by passing `TOOLCHAIN=i686-whatever-` as a command line argument.

+For both platforms you can optionally specify `ROMID=jpn-final` on the `make` command line to build the JPN executable.
+You will need to provide a `jpn-final` ROM for that, named `pd.jpn-final.z64`.

+It might be possible to build a 32-bit ARM executable, but this has not been tested.

 ## Credits

 * the original [decompilation project](https://github.com/n64decomp/perfect_dark) authors;